GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

 <p>Specify your risk tolerance as a percentage of your initial balance.
 This crucial step sets the stage for intelligent lot sizing calculation.</p>

 ### 4. Stop Loss: Guarding Your Investments
 <p>Define your stop loss in pips.
-This acts as a safety net, limiting potential losses and safeguarding your capital.</p>
+This acts as a safety net, limiting potential losses and safeguarding capital.</p>

 ### 5. Number of Trades: Scaling Your Success
 <p>Whether you're planning a single trade or envisioning a scaled approach, input the number of trades.
 The calculator adapts to provide insights into lot sizing for each scenario.</p>